With Changes come Projects, Come Change

 You’ll find exception conditions too during the discussion, and those are golden at this point, but back-breakers if found later – translated: very expensive in money, time, and very stressful.

 Just a little bit further down the rabbit hole.
-Then take both of those diagrams and do swim lanes.
+Then take both of those diagrams and create swim lanes.
 Now the real reveal happens – and this is huge savings for any project.

 Compare the two swim lanes, as-is and to-be and find the gaps.
 You’ll discover three dimensions to the change.

-Understanding the gaps between the as-is and to-be save you significant amounts of time, and money, and they tell you three things:
+Understanding the gaps between the as-is and to-be save you significant amounts of time, and money, and you have to see these gaps as dimensions to uncover:

-1. The gaps tell you the exceptions you have to figure out how to handle when things are moved over into the new outcomes created by the project.
+1. Dimension 1: The exceptions you have to figure out how to handle when things are moved over into the new outcomes created by the project.

-2. The gaps tell you the documentation or procedural differences between now and to-be, that you must fix or provide something for before you go live.
+2. Dimension 2: The documentation or procedural differences between now and to-be, that you must fix or provide something for before you go live.
 It is mind-boggling how this is missed on so many projects.
 This isn’t rocket science, it’s potato-gun science.

-3. The gaps tell you the training that has to take place, and that could be contextual on screen, audio, in-person or video training, cheat-sheets, documented steps, or whatever.
+3. Dimension 3: The training that has to take place, and that could be contextual on screen, audio, in-person or video training, cheat-sheets, documented steps, or whatever.
 There are lots of alternatives.

 Just figure out how all those people in the mission critical processes are going to know what to do so they don’t mess up and cause irreparable damage to the finances, or people, or customers when you go live.
 And just as important, so they all do the right steps in the same way.